jackhiggins458/writing_portfolio/content/nn_tutorial.md

-# Interactive neural networks tutorial
+# Interactive machine learning tutorial

-*Where to view this portfolio piece:  [in this Binder (interactive)](https://mybinder.org/v2/gh/jackhiggins458/Neural_Network_Tutorial/HEAD?labpath=notebooks%2F0_Welcome.ipynb), or [on GitHub (static)](https://github.com/jackhiggins458/Neural_Network_Tutorial/).*
+*Where to view this piece:  [in this Binder (interactive)](https://mybinder.org/v2/gh/jackhiggins458/Neural_Network_Tutorial/HEAD?labpath=notebooks%2F0_Welcome.ipynb) [^1], or [on GitHub (static)](https://github.com/jackhiggins458/Neural_Network_Tutorial/).*

 ---

-After graduating university, I began working as a data analyst at Australia's national statistical agency, the Australian Bureau of Statistics.

-At the Bureau of Statistics, I was involved in the Machine Learning Community of Practice, a special interest group that staff members could join to discuss and learn more about machine learning.
+In my first role after graduating from university, I worked as a data scientist at the Australian Bureau of Statistics.
+At the Bureau, I was an active member of the Machine Learning Community of Practice, a group open to all staff interested in learning about machine learning.

-At the time, there was growing interest from staff in machine learning, as it was beginning to be used more in statistical production.
-As a result, we were seeing an uptick in the number of new members to the community, many of whom didn't have much experience with machine learning.
+In 2021, the Bureau begun using more machine learning methods in statistical production processes.
+Consequently, there was a large influx of staff joining the community of practice, many of whom didn't have much experience with machine learning.
+To help upskill new community members, three colleagues and I organised a series of introductory machine learning talks and tutorials.

-To help upskill new members, three colleagues and I organised a series of introductory machine learning talks and tutorials.
-While my other colleagues worked on talks, I wanted to help members learn in a more interactive fashion.
-To do so, I authored three hands-on tutorials to introduce computational notebooks, programming in [R](https://www.r-project.org/) and neural networks (a particular machine learning method).
+While my colleagues worked on talks, I wanted facilitate a more interactive learning experience.
+To do so, I authored these hands-on tutorials, guiding new members through:

+- Navigating computational notebook environments.
+- Programming fundamentals in the [R](https://www.r-project.org/) programming language.
+- Implementing and testing a [neural network](https://en.wikipedia.org/wiki/Neural_network_(machine_learning)), a popular machine learning model.

 These tutorials were:

-- Designed to be approachable for people with a wide range of backgrounds and experiences.
+- Designed to be approachable for staff with limited background in programming and machine learning, whilst also containing enough depth to engage more experienced members.
-- Sequenced to progressively build to a rewarding "capstone" task of coding up a neural network.
+- Sequenced to follow after my colleagues' more theoretical talks, progressively building up to a rewarding capstone task — coding a neural network.
 - Written in Markdown and R code using [Jupyter Notebooks](https://jupyter.org/).
 - Intended to be followed interactively on [Binder](https://mybinder.org/) in a group setting, with the support of a more experienced facilitator.

-Unfortunately, Binder sometimes seems take five to ten minutes to launch (and occasionally fails to launch at all).
-If you're having trouble loading the interactive Binder, please view the tutorial on GitHub using the link at the top of this page.
+[^1]: Unfortunately, Binder sometimes seems take five to ten minutes to launch (and occasionally fails to launch at all).
+If you're having trouble loading the interactive Binder, please view the tutorial on GitHub instead.

----